LLnCSoftware/mserve/README(AI).md

 * Behavior guarantees

 Servants can support multiple API versions simultaneously by routing requests to different namespaces based on the client's requested version.

+## todo-d3 [Add guidelines for creating custom server types and best practices for naming conventions.]

 **Server Type Name:** An identifier that categorizes servers by their specialized function.
 For example: